 In this course, commercial photographer Konrad Eek explores the creative and technical decisions involved in photographing textiles.
 After introducing basics, such as ironing and folding, the course explores a variety of shooting scenarios, including photographing a garment on a slant board or against a wall, a blanket draped on a chair, and a stack of clothing.
 Konrad demonstrates basic lighting techniques as well as more advanced ones, such as using a cookie (also called a gobo or cuculoris) to cast dramatic shadows.
 The course concludes with a brief overview of the Adobe Photoshop post-processing often involved in textile photography.

-Hello, I'm Konrad Eek and I've been working as a commercial photographer, specializing in product photography for over 20 years.
+(xylophone music) - Hello, I'm Konrad Eek, and I've been working as a commercial photographer, specializing in product photography, for over 20 years.
 What I'd like to share with you in this course are techniques for photographing textiles and clothing.
-We'll start off simple.
-With a slantboard shot of a sweater, exploring the styling techniques, and lighting with two-point studio lighting, which will give us an opportunity to discuss ratioing strobes for proper exposure balance, and also to expose the texture of the garment we're working on.
+We'll start off simple with a slant board shot of a sweater, exploring the styling techniques and lighting with two-point studio lighting, which will give us an opportunity to discuss ratioing strobes for proper exposure balance, and also to expose the texture of the garment we're working on.

-From there we'll move on to styling a shirt on a posable foam mannequin, and then lighting it using your dedicated camera strobe to get a well balanced photograph that show sort of human motion in this shirt on the posable mannequin.
-After that, we'll try tungsten light on a shaneel throw that we'll style on a chair in a room, sort of creating an environmental portrait of the textile.
-After that, we'll take a stack of beach towels, telling a color story.
-And we'll go outdoors and shoot in direct sun, exploring how this bright rays of the sun really help define the texture of the fabric.
+From there we'll move on to styling a shirt on a posable foam mannequin, and then lighting it using your dedicated camera strobe to get a well-balanced photograph that shows sort of human motion in this shirt on the posable mannequin.
+After that, we'll try Tungsten light on a chenille throw that we'll style on a chair in a room, sort of creating an environmental portrait of the textile.
+After that, we'll take a stack of beach towels, telling a color story, and we'll go outdoors and shoot in direct sun, exploring how those bright rays of the sun really help define the texture of the fabric.